 The EFA hosts 5/6/7 and 11 a side leagues across Dubai and combine this with a huge social element including meet-ups, brunches and general social events.

 Dubai’s fastest growing football association catering for expats and allowing great networking opportunities for newcomers to Dubai.

 We are proud to be partnered with McGettigan’s.

 Website – www.efadubai.com

 Jumeirah Gaels GAA club was established in March 2015, when the club entered a Social team into the World GAA Games in Abu Dhabi.
 The team consisted of a few friends and work colleagues who were keen to start something fresh for the Irish expat community in Dubai.
 After competing well, the start-up committee decided to enter Jumeirah Gaels officially into the 2015/2016 Middle East League, where a fantastic journey commenced.
-With sponsorship support from SNC-Lavalin (formerly Kentz), the club has been able to expand to compete in all grades of the Middle East League.

 The Jumeirah Gaels made history in its first season, by securing the Mens Junior League title and promoting themselves to the Intermediate grade for the 2016/2017 season.
 It was a marvelous achievement for the newest club in the region and from commencing the season with 6-8 players, the club has now grown massively with 4 Mens teams and 4 Ladies teams.